 If your web host claims the server will be up 99.9 percent of the time, that means it will be up for around 8,7511⁄2 hours every year, leaving a full eight and a half hours of downtime.

 A server reboot takes maybe 20 minutes on a shared server.
-If the hosts are monitoring the servers, they should spot when those servers go down and be able to reboot them within 30 minutes.
+If the hosts are monitoring the servers, they should spot when those servers go down and are able to reboot them within 30 minutes.

 The 99.9 percent uptime, therefore, doesn’t really mean anything.
 Generally speaking, servers are reliable things, so comparing uptime claims is a waste of time.